Swizec/react-d3-workshop/src/pages/5-intro-to-d3.md

 - loads his dataset (d3.tsv) and updates his scales' domains
 - uses scales to calculate attributes during DOM manipulation

 In the DOM manipulation part, he puts shapes and objects into an SVG.
-This is the part you then see in the browser.
+This is the part that shows up in your browser.

 ![DOM manipulation code](../images/barchart-dom.png)

 DOM manipulation in D3 happens via D3 selections.
 They're a lot like jQuery `$(something)`.
-Personally I like to do this part with React as described in my book, [React+D3v4](https://swizec.com/reactd3js).
+Personally I like to do this part with React.
+That's the approach we're learning today.

 Here Bostock does a few things